A Yank at Eton

 A Yank at Eton is an American comedy-drama film directed by Norman Taurog for Metro-Goldwyn-Mayer and starring Mickey Rooney, Ian Hunter, and Peter Lawford.
-Released in 1942, it is a kind of junior thematic sequel to MGM's British-made film A Yank at Oxford (1938).
-Edmund Gwenn, who played a school official in the earlier film, has a similar role in this one.
+Released in 1942, it is a thematic sequel to MGM's British-made film A Yank at Oxford (1938).
+Edmund Gwenn, who played a school official in the earlier film, has a similar role in this film.
 A Yank at Eton was filmed entirely in the United States.

 Plot summary

 Timothy Dennis is a cocky American youth who has to move to Britain, where he is sent to attend the elite Eton College.
 Ronnie Kenvil is an arrogant upperclassman who makes Timothy's life particularly difficult.

 Timothy suffers through the problems of the misunderstandings arising from differences between the two countries' cultures, customs and language.
 At first these differences cause him confusion and anger, particularly against the traditional practices of fagging and physical hazing inflicted at Eton on the lower boys by the uppers.
-He finds the Etonian manners and behavior as snobbish and stuffy.
+He finds the Etonian manners and behavior snobbish and stuffy.
 Eventually young Timothy settles in, stops being rebellious, and comes to realize that, beneath the different habits and views, "Yanks" and "Limeys" have basic values in common and can get along when they have to.
 At one point he is unjustly accused of sneaking out of his dormitory, stealing a car, and wrecking it on his way home from a night at a tavern, but in the end he proves that Ronnie instead was the culprit.